PepsRyuu/rollup-plugin-hot-css/README.md

 # rollup-plugin-hot-css

 A generic CSS loader for [Rollup](https://rollupjs.org).
 Supports Hot Module Replacement when used with [Nollup](https://github.com/PepsRyuu/nollup).
+If the CSS imports any assets such as images or fonts, those URLs are resolved with assets emitted.

 ## How to use